altunenes/rustysozluk/README.md

 ### Contributing

 Any kind of contribution is welcome!
-Feel free to open an issue.
+Feel free to open an issue =)